 Windows Insider is a program from the Microsoft Windows team that allows anyone to test the upcoming Windows version.
-Depending on which type of build you chose, the build can be buggy or decently stable since this feature is baked into Windows with an opt-in system if you want to check if you are Flighting or on Windows Insider Build.
+Depending on the type of build you chose, the build can be buggy or decently stable, since this feature is baked into Windows with an opt-in system.
+You can check whether you are Flighting or on a Windows Insider Build.

 Fligthting, a term used by Windows Team, is the process of running Windows Insider Preview Builds on your device.